gvwilson/sdxjs/promises/x-any-all/problem.md

-1. Add a method `Pledge.any` that takes an array of pledges and as soon as one of the pleges in the array resolves, returns a single promise that resolves with the value from that pledge.
+1. Add a method `Pledge.any` that takes an array of pledges and as soon as one of the pledges in the array resolves, returns a single promise that resolves with the value from that pledge.

 2. Add another method `Pledge.all` that takes an array of pledges